MainulDip/JavaEveryday/android-view-cheat.md

 ```

 #### Multiple Layout File | Variation
-We can define multiple xml file for different orientaion (proatrait/landscape), and for different versions.
+We can define multiple xml file for different orientation (portrait/landscape), and for different versions.

 > Variation are created by using "create landscape/tablet/other variation"...